Camden Restraining Orders Attorney

 A restraining order is something you need to take very seriously.
 Why?
 A restraining order can affect various facets of your life, including your personal life, reputation and even your ability to get a job.
 When a restraining order is filed against you in Camden, it means you are prohibited from contacting the person who sought the restraining order.
 In addition to the restraining order, you may face additional criminal charges affiliated with the restraining order.
 Restraining orders are often filed in Camden in relation to allegations of domestic violence and/or threats of violence.
 If you have been charged with domestic violence in Camden, you need a skilled and savvy lawyer with a strong understanding of New Jersey law and experience representing clients who are the subject of a restraining order.
-This is why you need to contact Camden restraining order attorney Michele Finizio.
+This is why you need to contact Camden restraining orders attorney Michele Finizio.
 She has been working tirelessly on behalf of all of her clients.
 Take action now and contact her office for a free, confidential consultation.

 Domestic Violence and Related Incidents That Can Provide a Basis for a Restraining Order in Camden